PoliticalGraveyard.com

 Relatives: Son of George I. Bollinger and Etienette (Daviet) Bollinger; married to Doris Toups and Patricia Boudreaux; father of Donald T. Bollinger.

 Joseph Davis DeBlieux (b.
 1912) — also known as J. D. DeBlieux — of Baton Rouge, East Baton Rouge Parish, La.
 Born in Columbia, Caldwell Parish, La., September 12, 1912.
-Son of Honore Louis DeBlieux, Sr. and Ozet (Perot) DeBlieux.
 Democrat.
-Lawyer; served in the U.S. Army during World War II; member of Louisiana state senate, 1956-60, 1964-67; delegate to Democratic National Convention from Louisiana, 1956, 1964.
+Lawyer; served in the U.S. Army during World War II; member of Louisiana state senate, 1956-60, 1964-67; delegate to Democratic National Convention from Louisiana, 1956, 1964, 1968.
 Catholic.
-Member, American Bar Association; American Legion; Amvets; Lions; Knights of Columbus; United Commercial Travelers.
-Presumed deceased.
+Member, Theta Kappa Phi; American Bar Association; American Legion; Amvets; Lions; Knights of Columbus; United Commercial Travelers.
 Burial location unknown.

-Relatives: Married, April 22, 1946, to Dorothy Mary LePine.
+Relatives: Son of Honore Louis DeBlieux, Sr. and Ozet (Perot) DeBlieux; married, April 22, 1946, to Dorothy Mary LePine.

 Jack Paul Faustin Gremillion (1914-2001) — also known as Jack P. F. Gremillion — of Baton Rouge, East Baton Rouge Parish, La.
 Born in Donaldsonville, Ascension Parish, La., June 15, 1914.
 Democrat.
 Lawyer; served in the U.S. Army during World War II; Louisiana state attorney general, 1956-72; delegate to Democratic National Convention from Louisiana, 1960.
 Catholic.
-Member, American Legion; Knights of Columbus; Elks; Lions; American Bar Association; Disabled American Veterans.
+Member, American Legion; Disabled American Veterans; Knights of Columbus; Order of Alhambra; Elks; Lions; American Bar Association.
 While opposing New Orleans school desegregation in federal court in 1960, walked out of the courtroom, calling the court a "den of iniquity"; convicted of contempt of court; sentence was suspended.
 Indicted in 1969 for fraud and conspiracy over his dealings with the bankrupt Louisiana Loan and Thrift Corp.; tried in 1971 and acquitted.
 Convicted later that year on federal perjury charges in a related case; sentenced to three years in prison; served 15 months.
 Pardoned in 1976 by Gov. Edwin Edwards.
 Died in Our Lady of the Lake Regional Medical Center, Baton Rouge, East Baton Rouge Parish, La., March 2, 2001 (age 86 years, 260 days).
 Interment at Greenoaks Memorial Park, Baton Rouge, La.

-Henry Dominique Larcade, Jr. (1890-1966) — also known as Henry D. Larcade, Jr. — of Opelousas, St. Landry Parish, La.
+Henry Dominique Larcade Jr. (1890-1966) — also known as Henry D. Larcade, Jr. — of Opelousas, St. Landry Parish, La.
 Born in Opelousas, St. Landry Parish, La., July 12, 1890.
 Democrat.
 Member of Louisiana state senate, 1928-32; member of Louisiana state house of representatives, 1936-40; U.S. Representative from Louisiana 7th District, 1943-53.
 Catholic.
 Member, Rotary; Elks; Knights of Columbus; Woodmen; American Legion; Forty and Eight.
 Died March 15, 1966 (age 75 years, 246 days).
 Interment at St. Landry Cemetery, Opelousas, La.

 See also congressional biography — Govtrack.us page

 Goldman L. Lassalle (b.
 1878) — of Opelousas, St. Landry Parish, La.
 Born in Opelousas, St. Landry Parish, La., August 4, 1878.
-Son of Joseph Lassalle and Therese (Goldman) Lassalle.
 Republican.
 Postmaster; alternate delegate to Republican National Convention from Louisiana, 1912, 1920.
 Catholic.
 Member, Knights of Columbus.
 Burial location unknown.

-Relatives: Married, February 11, 1902, to Louise Mistric.
+Relatives: Son of Joseph Lassalle and Therese (Goldman) Lassalle; married, February 11, 1902, to Louise Mistric.

 Sigur Joseph Martin (b.
 1886) — also known as Sigur Martin — of Lutcher, St. James Parish, La.
 Born in Lutcher, St. James Parish, La., December 21, 1886.
 Democrat.
 Lawyer; member of Louisiana state house of representatives, 1912-16, 1944-50; delegate to Louisiana state constitutional convention, 1921; member of Louisiana Democratic State Central Committee, 1924-44.
 Catholic.
 Member, Lions; Knights of Columbus.
 Burial location unknown.

 Joseph Aloysius O'Hara (1869-1948) — also known as Joseph A. O'Hara — of New Orleans, Orleans Parish, La.
 Born in New Orleans, Orleans Parish, La., January 25, 1869.
-Son of Joseph O'Hara and Annie G. O'Hara.
 Democrat.
 Physician; Orleans Parish Coroner, 1908-24 president, Louisiana state board of health, 1928-40; delegate to Democratic National Convention from Louisiana, 1936.
 Catholic.
 Member, Knights of Columbus; Elks.
 Died, at Hotel Dieu, New Orleans, Orleans Parish, La., February 25, 1948 (age 79 years, 31 days).
 Interment at Metairie Cemetery, New Orleans, La.

 Relatives: Son of Joseph O'Hara and Annie G. O'Hara; married to Mary Theresa Cosgrove; father of William Joseph O'Hara.

 William Joseph O'Hara (b.
 1891) — also known as William J. O'Hara — of New Orleans, Orleans Parish, La.
 Born in New Orleans, Orleans Parish, La., February 14, 1891.
-Son of Joseph Aloysius O'Hara.
 Newspaper reporter; lawyer; Judge, Criminal District Court, Orleans Parish, 1932.
 Member, Knights of Columbus; American Judicature Society.
 Burial location unknown.

-Relatives: Married to Gertrude Richard.
+Relatives: Son of Joseph Aloysius O'Hara; married to Gertrude Richard.

-Arthur Joseph O'Keefe, Jr. (b.
+Arthur Joseph O'Keefe Jr. (b.
 1901) — also known as Arthur J. O'Keefe — of New Orleans, Orleans Parish, La.
 Born in New Orleans, Orleans Parish, La., September 15, 1901.
 Democrat.
 Lawyer; member of Louisiana state senate 6th District, 1948-50.
 Catholic.
 Member, Elks; Knights of Columbus.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."